 Pile 3: “Bye, bitch.”

-Kelsey’s Tips: Now you are going to focus on pile 1 and repeat step 3.
+Now, you’re going to focus on pile 1 and repeat step 3.
 Have that Jesus moment and ask yourself with each item, “Is this me?
-Is this how I want to be dressing?”
+Is this how I want to dress?”

-So many times I might have a sweater I always wear, but I know in the back of my head that the fabric is cheap and I am old enough to pay for quality.
+So many times, I might have a sweater I always wear, but I know in the back of my mind that the fabric is cheap and I am old enough to pay for quality.
 Throw those items into the “Bye, bitch!” pile.

-For pile 2, I force myself to wear these clothes three times in the next season or I have to say goodbye.
+For pile 2, I force myself to wear these clothes three times in the next season, and if I don’t, I have to say goodbye.
 If I know I truly will not wear them in the next season, my inner Rose Dawson comes into play where I kiss Jack (my clothes) goodbye and let them fall into the ocean (pile 3.)
 Now you have successfully cleaned out and broken up with the clothes that you are no longer committed to!

-Kelsey’s Tips: Now from the piles you keep, put all the clothes back in your closet with the hangers in the opposite direction.
+Now, from the piles of items you’re keeping, put all the clothes back in your closet with the hangers in the opposite direction.
 With every item you wear from then on, hang it back with the hanger in a normal way.
-For the next season (which will take a couple of months to see results) the hangers will show you how often you wear these items and by the next clean out you will already have the answers in front of you!
+For the next season (which will take a couple of months to see results) the hangers will show you how often you wear these items, and then it’s time to say goodbye to the pieces still on backwards hangers!

-Well, Kelsey, your system really worked (even though I cheated it a bit!).
-Want proof?
-Below are the whopping FOUR BAGS (honestly I’m still shocked) of clothes I will be donating.
-The lesson here: get honest with yourselves, people, and get ready to seriously clean out your closet!
+Below are the whopping FOUR BAGS of clothes (honestly, I’m still shocked) I will be donating.
+The lesson here: get honest with yourselves, people, and get ready to seriously clean out your closet.